 I can't believe I forgot to bring this formula with me while exploring the breathtaking and bug-filled wilds of southern Oregon and the Modoc National Forest last weekend!
 Hot weather meant those bloodthirsty mosquitoes were out in full force and my poor feet are now polka-dotted red and itchy.

 This formula changes a little bit each time I make it, but always turns out highly effective against the pesky little monsters.
 Generally, my recipes follow a "less is best" philosophy when it comes to essential oils, so please feel free to reduce the amount for less severe environments.
-However, if you are looking for a potent alternative to commercial bug spray, try this recipe and make any necessary adjustments in future batches.

 No-Skeeter Spritz Recipe